wp-plugins/admin-bar-user-switching/readme.txt

 == Description ==

 An admin bar “Switch to User” option is provided which on hover provides a search box where you can query a user to switch to.
 The results are links to switch to that user.
-This plugin is great for when you are building sites for clients and it is beneficial to see the site as your logged in client see it.
+This plugin is great for when you are building sites for clients and it is beneficial to see the site as your logged in client see's it.

 == Installation ==